pletzer/coupledModelContainer/README.md

 rm -f PET*LogFile
 apptainer exec $SIF_FILE mpiexec -n 80 $ESMF_APP
 ```
-In the above Slurm script, we request 80 processors and invoke the `mpiexec -n 80 $ESMF_APP` command inside the container.
+In the above Slurm script, we request `--ntasks=80` processors and invoke the `mpiexec -n 80 $ESMF_APP` command inside the container, making sure that the number (80) passed to the `mpiexec` command matches the number of tasks.

+*Note `--nodes=1-1`, which sets the number of nodes to one.

 ## Performance of the containerized coupled model